EOSIO/eos/Docker/README.md

 ## Building the EOS Containers:

-There are currently two Docker template directories you can use: latest & dev.
-Inside of latest, you'll see a setup.sh, docker-compose.yml, Dockerfile, and a hidden .env file.
+There are currently three Docker template directories you can use: `latest`, `testnet`, and `dev`.
+Inside of `latest`, you'll see a setup.sh, docker-compose.yml, Dockerfile, and a hidden .env file.

 If you look at the .env file, you'll see (which are also the defaults used in the Dockerfile for manual building):